Here are the biggest takeaways from the DOJ watchdog's highly anticipated report on the Russia probe's origins

 - Visit Business Insider's homepage for more stories.

-The Justice Department's inspector general, Michael Horowitz, released a report Monday of his investigation into the origins of the FBI's Russia probe.
+The Justice Department's inspector general, Michael Horowitz, on Monday released a report of his investigation into the origins of the FBI's Russia probe.

 It was a sweeping inquiry; according to the report, Horowitz's team examined more than 1 million documents and conducted 170 interviews with more than 100 witnesses.